stvsmth/tendermule/README.md

 # tendermule

-This is a simple utility that generates unique identifiers with some constraints.
-Why is it called `tendermule`.
-I generated a couple dozen names using this tool and that one spoke to me.
+`tendermule` is a simple utility that generates unique identifiers with some constraints.
+Why the quirky name?
+Well, I generated a couple dozen names using this tool and `TenderMule` spoke to me.

-I wrote this because I was automating some tasks that needed to be unique and needed to be under automating certain length.
-Because I would have 6-15 of these items defined, I wanted something more memorable than MyTask-1234.
-I also wanted a prefix, so I could group my tasks together as well as alert others on the team that these were my tasks.
+This tool exists because I was automating a task that needed a unique identifier less than 16 characters.
+Over the course of my work, I would have more than a dozen such identifiers, and I wanted something more memorable than `MyTask-1234`.
+I also wanted a customizable prefix, so I could group my tasks together, as well as alert others on the team that these were my tasks.

-But mostly I wanted to tinker in Rust.
+This started as a Python project, but I moved it to Rust so that I could distribute it as a self-contained binary (or even an embedded library).

-The identifier will always be in the form of `AdjectiveNoun`.
-Currently, it will always be in snake case.
+Currently, each identifier will always be in the form of `AdjectiveNoun`, and will always be in snake case.
 You can supply a prefix or suffix of up to five characters; we honor the case of the prefix and suffix inputs.

 You may request more than one identifier.
 The results are guaranteed to be unique;
 however, your combination of maximum length, prefix, and suffix could result in limited